cymheart/tauMidi/Tau/andstudio/Tau/thrids/oboe/apps/OboeTester/docs/Usage.md

 1. Place the phone on a table in a quiet room and hit START.
 1. Wait a few minutes, quietly, for the test to complete.
 You will hear some sine tones.
 1. You will get a report at the end that you can SHARE by GMail or Drive.

+### External Tap-to-Tone

+This lets you measure the latency between touching a screen to the sound coming out on a second device.
+You could use this to measure, for example, the latency on an iPhone.

+1. Launch OboeTester on Android device (A) in a quiet room.
+2. Tap "EXTRAS..." button.
+3. Tap "EXTERNAL TAP" button.
+4. Launch a program on a second device (B) that will make a sound when you touch the screen.
+A good example would be an interactive drum pad.
+5. Tap "START" button to start listening on device (A).
+6. Tap on the app on the device (B) with your fingertip.
+You need to make a noise with your fingernail.
+7. Quickly tap the "ANALYSE" button on device (A).
+8. OboeTester will now look for two sounds in the recording and measure the time between them.

+### Plug Latency
+Measures the time it takes to close, open, and start streams as audio devices are plugged in and removed.

+### Error Callback Test
+Lets you delete an error callback while it is used by Oboe.
+Targeted test for issue #1603.

+### Route Callback Test
+Changes the VoiceCommunication route while playing audio.
+Targeted test for issue #1763.